What Is a Short Squeeze and How Does It Work?

 Gain: The price falls to $10 a share.
 You buy the shares back to return to the lender.
 You spend $1,000 to buy back 100 shares.
 Overall, you made a gain of $1,000 ($2,000 – $1,000 = $1,000).

 Loss: The company releases a great earnings report, and the stock starts to rise.
 You buy back 100 shares as quickly as you can, but the stock is worth $25 when you do.
 You buy back the shares for $2,500 to return to the lender.
 Overall, you saw a loss of $500 ($2,000 – $2,500 = -$500).

 Another reason to short sell is hedging.
 This is when an investment is made to help reduce risk in price movements.
 Short selling is risky business.
 Because of that, it’s a strategy used mostly by hedge funds (hence the name).

 Now that we have an understanding of short selling, let’s answer your question: What is a short squeeze?

 A short squeeze comes from a crowded short trade.
 This means there are a large number of short sellers on a certain stock.
 And that means there’s a lot of risk.

 A short squeeze happens when the price goes up.
 This can be caused by anything: positive revenue reports, a new acquisition or a new product line.
 Whatever it may be pushing prices higher, short sellers might need to buy quickly.
-They start buying shares back to cover their losses, and other short sellers will start to do the same.
+They all start buying shares back to cover their losses.
 This causes the price to increase as demand increases.